darwinia-network/crab-docs/docs/builders/tools/precompiles.md

 ## Introduction

-Another feature added with the [release of Pangolin Alpha v2]() is the inclusion of some [precompiled contracts](https://docs.klaytn.com/smart-contract/precompiled-contracts) that are natively available on Ethereum.
+Another feature added with the release of Pangolin is the inclusion of some [precompiled contracts](https://docs.klaytn.com/smart-contract/precompiled-contracts) that are natively available on Ethereum.

 Five precompiles are currently included, including: ecrecover, sha256, ripemd-160, the identity function, and the modular exponentiation.